vercel/next.js/examples/with-asset-imports/README.md

 ## The idea behind the example

-This example shows how to enable the impors of assets (images, videos, etc.) and get a URL pointing to `/static`.
+This example shows how to enable the imports of assets (images, videos, etc.) and get a URL pointing to `/static`.

 This is also configurable to point to a CDN changing the `baseUri` to the CDN domain, something similar to this: